 Psst… My second novel Lifeform Three is coming very soon.
 It’s a fable in the tradition of Ray Bradbury.
 If you’d like to hear as soon as it’s released, sign up for my newsletter.
 If not, as you were :)

-authors, being inspired, deepen your story, dream diaries, dreams, entertainment, fiction, Fix and Finish With Confidence, having ideas, how to be inspired, how to beat writer's block, How to make notes, how to remember your brilliant ideas, how to write a book, how to write a dream diary, how to write a novel, ideas, inspiration, music for writing, My Memories of a Future Life, notebooks, novels, polishing, publishing, Rewriting, Roz Morris, stay inspired, story ideas, writer's block, writers' notebooks, writers' notes, writing, writing a novel - Nail Your Novel, writing a story, writing life
+authors, being inspired, deepen your story, dream diaries, dreams, entertainment, fiction, Fix and Finish With Confidence, having ideas, how to be inspired, how to beat writer's block, How to make notes, how to remember your brilliant ideas, how to write a book, how to write a dream diary, how to write a novel, ideas, inspiration, music for writing, My Memories of a Future Life, notebooks, novels, polishing, publishing, Rewriting, Roz Morris, stay inspired, story ideas, writer's block, writers' notebooks, writers' notes, writing, writing a novel - Nail Your Novel, writing a story, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life